paper boats on solid surface

 #2 Take an Initiative

 I take the first step into the unknown.
 After that, I am ready to go the extra mile out of my comfort zone.
 So that my teammates can follow the path I trailblazed, they then can contribute more quickly to what awaits.
+With this attitude, you are able to differentiate yourself and become the utmost example of what you represent: excellence, innovation, and collaboration.

 water blue summer swimming pool